-This is a must stop if you want a good sandwich while visiting Seaside.
-Check out their menu here.
+This is a must stop if you want a good sandwich while visiting downtown Seaside.

 Brew 22 Coffee

 The Caramel Mocha, Robust German Mocha, Americano, and Chai tea are just some of the delicious drinks you can grab on your way out to your next adventure in Seaside.

 Sea Crab House

-The Sea Crab House in Seaside Oregon is one of the best spots on the coast to get quality delicious crab and other seafood dishes.
+The Sea Crab House is one of the best spots on the coast to get quality delicious crab and other seafood dishes.

 Dungeness Crab Salad, Lobster Chowder, Crab Cakes, Fried Scallops, Shrimp Baskets, Alaskan Snow Crab, and Cajun style seafood boils are just a few tasty seafood dishes on offer.
-Check out the full menu here.

 Ruby's Roadside Grill